menu icon

 Frequently Asked Questions

-You can make this recipe with equal amounts of All Purpose flour without a problem.
+You can make this recipe with equal amounts of all-purpose flour without a problem.

-No, you cannot use self rising flour for this recipe as a direct replacement for the bread flour.
-Self rising flour contains salt and baking soda as a leavening (rising) agent, which will not work with this recipe.
+No, you cannot use self-rising flour for this recipe as a direct replacement for the bread flour.
+Self-rising flour contains salt and baking soda as a leavening (rising) agent, which will not work with this recipe.

 Brioche bread is typical white bread but is made with the addition of milk, eggs, and butter.
-The fat and protein content from these ingredients add a very soft texture to the dough that is perfect for buns.
+The fat and protein content from these ingredients add a very soft texture to the dough, that is perfect for buns.

 Yes, you can bake these and store them in an airtight container on the counter for up to 3 days once they are completely cooled.
 If you need to make these longer than 3 days in advance, I recommend freezing the buns immediately after cooling.